December-peony/WuzzufJobsWebAnalysis/README.md

 * Extracts n from YearsExp column written as "n Yrs of Exp" .
 * Converts n List into integer column "Numeric YearsExp" .
 * Appends "Numeric YearsExp" column to the table .
-* Calls filerTable() to return a table that holds "Numeric YearsExp" versus count and print it in the console.
+* Calls filterTable() to return a table that holds "Numeric YearsExp" versus count and print it in the console.
 * Extract table columns as lists and create a hash map using MakeMapFromLists() function
 * returns the map